 If you’re reading this then you have probably heard about CBD (cannabidiol) and its many potential health benefits by now.
 From pain and inflammation, to anxiety, stress, and insomnia, CBD has been making waves in the natural supplements and health & fitness industry.
 Whether you heard about it from a friend, family member, or coworker who has been using CBD products, or perhaps you stumbled across this article doing your own research, its popularity has been making more and more headlines every day.
-It is only going to gain more popularity as congress heads to the finish line with the 2018 Farm Bill which contains provisions that will lift the decades old federal ban on Industrial Hemp cultivation along with its extracts and derivatives such as CBD.
+It is only going to gain more popularity with the 2018 Farm Bill recently being signed into law by the President.
+This contains provisions that have lifted the decades old federal ban on Industrial Hemp cultivation along with its extracts and derivatives such as CBD.
 This will open up many new doors and opportunities within the Hemp Industry and with that you will also see hemp-derived CBD products start to go mainstream.
 In this article we will explain 8 important tips that you must consider when you’re looking at buying hemp-derived CBD products.

 Get familiar with the basics of CBD Oil